MackerelGray/chirp-bark-hey/writings/jude/dogs-as-narrative.md

+# Chirp!
+Bark!
+Hey!

+Funny plural system made of a murder chicken, a murder dog, and just some guy talk about their life.

-# Dogs As Narrative, Through The Lens Of Abuse Recovery
+## Dogs As Narrative, Through The Lens Of Abuse Recovery

 *Written by Jude Rook-Machina on March 4th, 2024.*